Richard Beymer: As visual artist

 Beymer's photographs of Twin Peaks cast and crew were featured in the gallery of behind the scenes photos on the Definitive Gold Box Edition for Twin Peaks, released on October 30, 2007.
 He is also a painter and sculptor.

 Personal life

+An active supporter of the Civil Rights Movement, Beymer participated in Freedom Summer in Valley View, Mississippi.

 As of 2010, Beymer resided in Fairfield, Iowa, where he continued to make films and to write, sculpt, and paint.
 He practices Transcendental Meditation, to "cool out".